santisch1997/santisch1997/README.md

 🙋‍♂️I have liked technology since I was a child, I consider myself someone very creative, curious and hard-working.
 I really enjoy the process of creating solutions from programming and web design.

-✅I am passionate about working on user experience.
-That is why I also trained as a UX/UI designer.
+✅I am passionate about working on user experience and crafting modern and user-friendly interfaces.
+That is why Iim also a UX/UI designer.

 - 🌱 I’m currently learning: **Typescript,React Native, graphql**